joonhaim/AtmosphereCalculator/README.md

 ## Atmosphere Calculator
 Atmosphere Calculator is a simple Java application that calculates atmospheric properties such as temperature, pressure, and density based on a given altitude.
 The calculator uses standard atmospheric models to perform these calculations for altitudes ranging from sea level to 47,000 meters.
+This calculator was created to facilitate recurrent atmospheric calculations for a Aerospace Engineering assignment.

 ## Features